motykatomasz/DeepImagePrior/README.md

 ## Method
-This approach exploits the fact that structure of a generator network are surjective mapping of g:0 -> x, hence the formula for optimization task min E(x;x0) + R(x) becomes min E(g(0);x0) + R(g(0)).
-Furthermore, if we select a good mapping g, but adjusting network hyperparameters, we could get rid of prior term and utilise a randomly initialized function as fixed input and learn from corrupted image the network parameters min E(f(z); x0).
+This approach exploits the fact that structure of a generator network are surjective mapping of <InlineMath>g:0 -> x</InlineMath>, hence the formula for optimization task <InlineMath>min E(x;x0) + R(x)</InlineMath> becomes <InlineMath>min E(g(0);x0) + R(g(0))</InlineMath>.
+Furthermore, if we select a good mapping g, but adjusting network hyperparameters, we could get rid of prior term and utilise a randomly initialized function as fixed input and learn from corrupted image the network parameters <InlineMath>min E(f(z); x0)</InlineMath>.
 This parameterization network prefers naturally looking images over noise and descends more quickly in the optimization process, so the generator network provides a prior that corresponds to set of images that can be produced by the network with parameters optimized.

 ## Experiments of the paper